Home Page

 So, who was Joseph Priestley?

-He attended local schools and studied at the grammar school from 1745, where he learned Latin, Greek, Algebra, Physics, Maths and Philosophy.
-In 1755 he became minister at a Needham Market, Suffolk, after having spent four years at the Dissenting Academy at Daventry, where he also developed an interest in physical science.
+He attended local schools and studied at the grammar school from 1745 where he learned Latin, Greek, Algebra, Physics, Maths and Philosophy.
+In 1755 he became minister at Needham Market Suffolk, after having spent four years at the Dissenting Academy at Daventry where he also developed an interest in physical science.
 In 1758 he went to Nantwich.
 Then in 1761 became a tutor at Warrington Academy in Lancashire.
-He married Mary Wilkinson in 1762, and was ordained that year.
+He married Mary Wilkinson in 1762 and was ordained that year.

 What else did Joseph Priestley do?